 Canadian Coin News (CCN) and Canadian Stamp News (CSN) are Canada’s go-to magazines for all things numismatic and philatelic.
 CCN was launched in 1963 followed by CSN in 1976.
-Published bi-weekly, the two magazines have a very large Canadian audience plus U.S. and foreign members.
-CCN and CSN also have a very strong online following, thanks to Trajan’s commitment of being the essential resource for the advanced and beginner collector.
-In 2015, Trajan launched www.coinstampsupplies.com (CSS) which offers CCN and CSN subscribers a convenient option to purchase their coin and stamp supplies at a 15 per cent discount, plus other benefits.
+Published bi-weekly by Trajan Publishing Corp., the two magazines have a very large Canadian audience plus U.S. and foreign members.
+CCN and CSN also have a very strong online following thanks to Trajan’s commitment of being the essential resource for the advanced and beginner collector.
+In 2015, Trajan launched coinstampsupplies.com (CSS), which offers CCN and CSN subscribers a convenient option to purchase their coin and stamp supplies at a 15 per cent discount, plus other benefits.
 Trajan is also the host of the National Postage Stamp and Coin Show.

 Citadel Coins is owned by Gerard Feehan, of Halifax, N.S.
 In business for nearly 25 years, Feehan specializes in Canadian decimal coins and paper money; Royal Canadian Mint products; gold and silver bullion; and jewelry.
-At the National Postage Stamp and Coin Show this October, he will be bringing his stock of Canadian decimal coins and banknotes as well as a series counterstruck coins designed by store manager Martin Phillips.
-A “small quantity” of counterstruck 1967 silver dollars, now featuring a Canada 150 design, will be available at the show.
-Counterstruck pennies commemorating the Halifax Explosion and the Battle of Vimy Ridge will also be available.
+At the Spring National Postage Stamp and Coin Show this April, he will be bringing his stock of Canadian decimal coins and banknotes.

 Robert Cooperman, founder of Montreal’s City Stamp, has been in business for more than 35 years.
 His area of expertise is Canada and British North America, and City Stamp specializes in stamps for “advanced collectors and investors,” especially of early Canadian rarities.
 At the upcoming show in Mississauga, Cooperman will have “many valuable collections” from various countries around the world.

 Todd Sandham, co-owner of Kitchener’s Colonial Acres, has been collecting since 1991, when he began attending the Waterloo Coin Society’s monthly meetings.
-What began as a hobby and then a part-time job in high school has since become a full-time job.
+What began as a hobby and then a part-time job in high school has since become a full-time career.
 Fellow co-owner Kirk Parsons began working at the store around 2004, when he graduated.
 Colonial Acres, which will have three tables at the upcoming show in Mississauga, specializes in Canadian decimal coins, paper money and Bullion.
 “We will be bringing all of our Canadian decimal, paper money and world coins, including some scarcer coins that seldom come around” said Sandham.
-“We are hosting our Premier Auction at the show on the Friday and Saturday night, viewing is available Friday and Saturday afternoon at the hotel.
-This is a well-rounded auction consisting of Decimal, Paper Money, Gold, Tokens, RCM, Error Coins & Notes, World Lots, Bulk Lots and much more.
-To receive a catalogue in the mail please email or call us.
+“We are hosting our premier auction at the show on the Friday and Saturday night, and viewing is available Friday and Saturday afternoon at the hotel.
+This is a well-rounded auction consisting of decimal, paper money, gold, tokens, RCM, error coins and banknotes, world lots, bulk lots and much more.
+To receive a catalogue in the mail please email or call us.”

 COVERNUTZ • George Kaltenecker / 416-420-4540 / email@example.com